-Your follow-up appointment will be around two weeks after your surgery and any stitches will be trimmed at this appointment.
+Your follow-up appointment will be around 2 weeks after your surgery and any stitches will be trimmed at this appointment.
 For most surgeries, the stitches are dissolvable and do not need to be removed, however the stitch ends are tied in knots and these will be trimmed below the knots.
-This may be back at the Golden Jubilee National Hospital or with your practice nurse.
+This may be back at the Golden Jubilee University National Hospital or with your practice nurse.
 The surgeon will make this decision based on your type of surgery.

 If temporary pins remain in your foot following surgery, please be careful that they do not get caught in bed sheets or catch on the steps.
+You may be advised to keep your protective post-operative sandal or boot on even overnight during your first 2 weeks, to prevent anything catching your wound or any temporary/external pins.
+This will depend on your surgery.
+Please listen to the advice you are given regarding when and for how long to wear your protective footwear as this will be on an individual basis.
 If you have any concerns or notice anything unusual, for example, unusual leakage, heat, increased pain or swelling, or feeling unwell or feverish, please contact us on the helpline number below.

-We remove any temporary pins at approximately six weeks after the surgery at our clinic.
+We remove any temporary pins at approximately 6 weeks after the surgery at our clinic.
 After we remove the pins, you need to keep the foot dry for a further 24 hours.